spacemeshos/protocol/consensus/01-overview.md

 ### Rounds

-The goal of the Hare protocol is to achieve consensus among all honest miners about which blocks to vote for (i.e., the set of contextually valid blocks) in each layer.
+The goal of the Hare protocol is to achieve consensus among all honest miners about which blocks to vote for (i.e., the set of valid blocks) in each layer.
 The protocol is based on [ADDNR18](https://eprint.iacr.org/2018/1028.pdf) with the difference that we want to achieve consensus on a set of values rather than a single bit value.
 The protocol takes place over four rounds, which are preceded by a pre-round:

-0. Pre-round: each active participant shares their current view of blocks that are both contextually and syntactically valid.
+0. Pre-round: each active participant shares their current view of blocks that are valid.
 At the end of the round, each then factors in the views shared by other participants and updates their view by removing blocks that didn't receive enough support from other participants.
 1. Status round: each active participant broadcasts a status message reporting its updated view.
 2. Proposal round: each active participant broadcasts a proposal to the group, based on the results of the previous round.
 One of these participants will be randomly chosen the leader.
 Each active participant that receives this proposal from the leader, and accepts it, broadcasts a message to this effect.
 3. Commit round: each active participant reviews the proposal and signals its willingness to commit to it to the group.
 By the end of this round, each participant that received a valid proposal from the leader (with no conflicting proposal) _and_ a sufficient number of commit messages from other participants creates a “commit certificate” including all of this information.